-People choose to participate in clinical trials for a variety of reasons.
+People choose to participate in clinical research studys for a variety of reasons.
 Some wish to improve medical care for future generations, while others have an interest in science or the medical field.
 Some people have a connection to a particular disease through family or friends.
-Still others suffer from an illness and enroll in a clinical trial with the hope of receiving effective, state-of-the-art care.
-Whatever their goals, by choosing to participate in a clinical trial, these people play an integral role in the development of innovative new treatments and the accumulation of medical knowledge.
-That said, choosing to participate in a clinical trial is a big decision.
+Still others suffer from an illness and enroll in a clinical research study with the hope of receiving effective, state-of-the-art care.
+Whatever their goals, by choosing to participate in a clinical research study, these people play an integral role in the development of innovative new treatments and the accumulation of medical knowledge.
+That said, choosing to participate in a clinical research study is a big decision.
 If you’re interested in taking part, you may find it helpful to learn what you can expect before and during the study.

 The Sign-Up Process

 To begin the process, you will need to complete an application form.
 Then, a member of the clinical research study team will contact you and ask you some questions to determine if you qualify for your selected study.
 If you meet the minimum pre-screening qualifications, you will be asked to schedule your first appointment.

 During the first visit, you will receive an Informed Consent Form (ICF) explaining the study’s details and a copy of the events in the study schedule.
 Depending on the study, you may receive a free study-related physical to check that you qualify for the clinical research study.
 It may include the following components: